Prior to becoming a dad, I worried about the effect this new role would have on my relationships – the one with my wife and also with my friends.

 About the author

 Tanel Jappinen is a husband to his high school girlfriend and a proud dad living in Estonia.
 He’s also passionate about becoming a better dad and better husband.
-His mission is to help other soon-to-be and new dads transition to fatherhood and navigate the pressures they face in modern world.
+His mission is to help other soon-to-be and new dads transition to fatherhood and navigate the pressures they face in the modern world.
 He runs the Brand New Father website and hosts the Brand New Father Podcast.
-You can also connect with him on Facebook or on Twitter.